The Millionaire Fastlane by MJ DeMarco: Book Review & Summary

 When it comes to managing your finance, one of the vital ingredients for success is to practice ” delay gratification” because it teaches people how to use money in a proper way.

-As a result, those people who follow the sidewalk roadmap normally have no financial plan which they are too vulnerable to the economic recession.
+As a result, those people who follow the sidewalk roadmap normally have no financial plan and they are too vulnerable to economic recession.
 This is because they have nothing (such as no saving and overspending, mortgage repayment) to protect themselves from the ugly events.

 5. The difference between slow lane road map and fast lane roadmap

-The slow lane to wealth is the opposite of the get rich quick scheme.
-It requires individuals to constantly put more effort every single day, which they may walk slowly to the path of financial freedom.
+The slow lane to wealth is the opposite of the get-rich-quick scheme.
+It requires individuals to constantly put more effort every single day, and they may walk slowly to the path of financial freedom.